Have you been missing the Las Vegas buffet?

 Indulging in a Vegas buffet is part of the Vegas experience.

 Don’t let food costs rack up during your stay in Vegas!
-Check out the vegas buffet coupons.
+Check out our vegas coupons page for potential savings on dining in Las Vegas.

 If you’re on a budget, you may want to avoid weekend dinners at the higher-end buffets.
-When money is a concern, stick with lunch buffets, especially during the week.
-The food options are mostly the same as dinner but the prices are much lower.
+When money is a concern, try a late brunch, especially during the week.
+The food options are mostly the same as dinner, but the prices are much lower.

-- DO arrive before 6:00 for dinner to avoid long lines
+- DO arrive early to avoid long lines

 - DO try food items you don’t normally eat